 While some stars turn out to be horrible human beings in real life, most celebrities are apparently genuinely good and down-to-earth people.

-Several of these heartwarming stories came out on Reddit a couple of years ago when Reddit user Kdial2002 asked the r/AskReddit community this question: "Who is the nicest celebrity you have met?"
+Several of these heartwarming stories came out on Reddit a few years ago when Reddit user Kdial2002 asked the r/AskReddit community this question: "Who is the nicest celebrity you have met?"
 Here are 25 of the top responses:

 "Danny Devito.
 I ended up at a hotel bar in Philly with this girl I was hanging out with and her friend.
 Turns out the cast of Always Sunny was filming the 10th(ish?) season and staying at the hotel and hanging out downstairs.
 So girl’s friend flags down Danny as he’s walking by and he ends up sitting with us for a solid 2 hours.
 Buys us a couple of rounds.
 And tries to invite the girl up to his hotel room.
 A weird turn but he also introduced us to Charlie Day so I’m calling it a win." — jellis1014